 One of the most important things we can do is to work together to build and sustain a culture that takes our health, public health and the safety of others seriously.
-As we return to campus students, faculty and staff must all follow a shared set of behavioral expectations to reduce the risk of spreading COVID-19.
+Students, faculty and staff must all follow a shared set of behavioral expectations to reduce the risk of spreading COVID-19.
 We have a mutual responsibility to keep ourselves and each other safe.

-We continue to actively communicate UB’s health and safety guidelines and standards through posters, signage, emails, websites, virtual town hall settings, social media and in-person discussions.
+We continue to actively communicate UB’s health and safety guidelines and standards through posters, signage, emails, websites, social media and in-person discussions.

 For those members of the university community who do not follow these guidelines, our first priority and initial step is to respectfully engage them in conversation.